 - Managing pain and fatigue

-- Addressing activities of daily living, particularly for bed mobility and toileting
+- Addressing performance deficits or barriers to activities of daily living, particularly for bed mobility and toileting

 - Establishing individualized sleep hygiene routines (e.g., habits and patterns to facilitate restorative sleep)

 - Teaching cognitive-behavioral and cognitive restructuring techniques, such as leaving the bedroom if awake and returning only when sleepy, or exploring self-talk statements regarding sleep patterns

 - Increasing coping skills, stress management, and time management

 - Addressing sensory disorders and teaching self-management or caregiver management

 - Modifying the environment, including noise, light, temperature, bedding, and technology use while in bed

 - Advocating on a state or national level for laws that protect workers from excessive work schedules that threaten their health or public safety

 Occupational therapy practitioners are important members of the health care team addressing sleep disorders that place clients at risk for health problems or performance deficits during daily life tasks.
 They often work with individuals following diagnosis to create behavioral or environmental changes that can facilitate effective sleep habits and routines, providing a foundation for effectively participating in valued activities.

 American Occupational Therapy Association.
 (2014).
 Occupational therapy practice framework: Domain and process (3rd ed.).
 American Journal of Occupational Therapy, 68, S1–S48. http://dx.doi.org/10.5014/ajot.2014.682006